Same-sex marriage in Chile: Same-sex marriage

-Legal challenges
+Court cases

-The first attempts to legalize same-sex marriage in Chile were made after the ban was legally challenged in different national and international courts in the early 2010s.
-The Constitutional Court of Chile heard arguments on 28 July 2011 regarding the constitutionality of article 102 of the Civil Code, which banned same-sex marriage, but ruled in a 9–1 vote on November 3 that the ban was not unconstitutional.

-In 2012, a lawsuit was filed with the Inter-American Court of Human Rights arguing that Chile's same-sex marriage ban violated the American Convention on Human Rights and Chile's international obligations.
-The Piñera Government stated its opposition to the suit in 2013.
+The first attempts to legalize same-sex marriage in Chile occurred after the ban was legally challenged in different national and international courts in the early 2010s.
+The Constitutional Court of Chile heard oral arguments on 28 July 2011 regarding the constitutionality of article 102 of the Civil Code, which at the time banned same-sex marriage, but ruled in a 9–1 vote on 3 November that the ban was not unconstitutional.
+A lawsuit challenging the same-sex marriage ban as a violation of the American Convention on Human Rights and Chile's international obligations was also filed with the Inter-American Court of Human Rights in 2012.
+The Piñera Government expressed its opposition to the suit in 2013.

 On 10 June 2016, the Third Chamber of the Court of Appeals of Santiago rejected another lawsuit filed by the LGBT group MOVILH.
 The court ruled that as Chilean legislation did not permit same-sex marriages, the civil registry could not marry same-sex couples.
 It also held that opening marriage to same-sex couples was a decision for Congress and not for the courts.

-In December 2018, the Supreme Court of Chile recognized marriage as a fundamental right, in a case legal experts suggested may pave the way for same-sex marriage.
-Shortly after the ruling, a same-sex couple filed suit against the ban on same-sex marriage, arguing that it was unconstitutional and a violation of human rights.
+In December 2018, the Supreme Court of Chile recognized marriage as a fundamental right, in a case legal experts suggested may pave the way for same-sex marriage to be legalized in Chile.
+Shortly after the ruling was issued, a same-sex couple challenged the same-sex marriage ban in court.
 On 26 April 2019, after the Supreme Court referred the case back to the Santiago Court of Appeals due to a probable constitutional violation, the latter ruled that denying the couple a marriage license was not illegal.
-The plaintiffs appealed the ruling to the Supreme Court.
-However, the appeal was not accepted.
+The plaintiffs appealed the ruling to the Supreme Court; however, the appeal was not accepted.